 Training, qualifications & experience

-I trained at University College London (UCL) as a Clinical Psychologist and have worked for around seven years in the National Health Service (NHS), voluntary, private and charity sectors.
+I trained at University College London (UCL) as a Clinical Psychologist and have worked for around eight years in the National Health Service (NHS), voluntary, private and charity sectors.
 I have wide-ranging experience of providing therapy on a one-to-one and group basis, working with families and providing consultation and training to professional organisations.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.